-Any alleged violation or flagrant disregard of TSTC rules and regulations will be brought to the attention of the Associate Vice President of Student Development who will initiate an investigation of the situation.
-After a complete and thorough investigation, the Associate Vice President of Student Development or designated disciplinary officer will determine the course of action.
-The Associate Vice President's or disciplinary officer's decision may be appealed through the appropriate college appeals process.
+Any alleged violation or flagrant disregard of TSTC rules and regulations will be brought to the attention of the Vice President of Student Development who will initiate an investigation of the situation.
+After a complete and thorough investigation, the Vice President of Student Development or designated disciplinary officer will determine the course of action.
+The Vice President's or disciplinary officer's decision may be appealed through the appropriate college appeals process.

-Additional information regarding policies and procedures relating to student conduct and discipline are available in the TSTC Student Handbook, which is available from the office of the Associate Vice President of Student Development.
+Additional information regarding policies and procedures relating to student conduct and discipline is available in the TSTC Student Handbook found online at: www.tstc.edu/westtexasstudents/studenthandbook.